-NOTE L - RISKS AND UNCERTAINTIES
+NOTE K - RISKS AND UNCERTAINTIES

 In March 2020, the worldwide Coronavirus (Covid 19) outbreak was declared a pandemic by the World Health Organization.
-On March 22, 2020, the Governor of Louisiana issued a stay-at-home order; whereby, only essential businesses were allowed to remain open.
-The stay-at-home order may impact the Partnership's collection of revenues due to tenants' potential inability to work and pay monthly rents.
 If the Partnership should experience a disruption in collection of rents, this could adversely affect the Partnership's ability to meet its obligations in the future.
-As of the report date, the State of Louisiana was in phase III which did allow non-essential businesses to re-open at 75% capacity.
-In addition, the Coronavirus Aid, Relief and Economic Security Act provides for a federal moratorium on evictions of tenants who cannot afford to pay their rent during the pandemic and live in government subsidized housing or landlords with rental properties with federally-backed mortgages.
+As of the report date, the State of Louisiana was in phase III which did allow non-essential businesses to re-open.
+In addition, the Coronavirus Aid, Relief and Economic Security Act provides for a federal moratorium on evictions of tenants who cannot afford to pay their rent during the pandemic and live in government subsidized housing or landlords with rental properties with federally-backed mortgages, which expired on August 26, 2021.
 Although the Partnership has not experienced a material negative impact to its results of operations, cash flows and financial position as of the report date, any future material negative impact is unknown at this time due to the highly unpredictable nature of this virus and its effects and disruption to businesses in the future.